-Specifically, the same factors that determine whether an actor's conscious disregard of a substantial risk is "clearly blameworthy" as required for ordinary recklessness also bear on the determination of whether an actor's conscious disregard of an extreme risk of death or serious bodily injury manifests extreme indifference to human life.
-These factors are: (1) the extent to which the actor's disregard of the risk was intended to further any legitimate social objectives; and (2) any individual or situational factors beyond the actor's control that precluded his or
+Specifically, the same factors that determine whether an actor's conscious disregard of a substantial risk is "clearly blameworthy" as required for ordinary recklessness227 also bear on the determination of whether an actor's conscious disregard of an extreme risk of death or serious bodily injury manifests extreme indifference to human life.
+These factors are: (1) the extent to which the actor's disregard of the risk was intended to further any legitimate social objectives228;

-&lt;sup>234 See Comber v.
+221 See Comber v.
 United States, 584 A.2d 26, 39 (D.C.
 1990) (en banc) (noting that examples of depraved heart murder include firing a bullet into a room occupied, as the defendant knows, by several people; starting a fire at the front door of an occupied dwelling; shooting into . . . a moving automobile, necessarily occupied by human beings . . .; playing a game of 'Russian roulette' with another person [.]"); Jennings v.
 United States, 993 A.2d 1077, 1078 (D.C.
 2010) (depraved heart murder when defendant fired a gun at across a street towards a group of people, hitting and killing one of them); Powell v.
 United States, 485 A.2d 596 (D.C.
 1984) (defendant guilty of depraved heart murder when he led police on a high speed chase, drove at speeds of up to 90 miles per hour, turned onto a congested ramp and caused a fatal car crash).

-&lt;sup>236 Comber, 584 A.2d at 39 (emphasis added).
+223 Comber, 584 A.2d at 39 (emphasis added).

-&lt;sup>237 Powell v.
+224 Powell v.
 United States, 485 A.2d 596, 598 (D.C.
 1984).

-&lt;sup>238 Jennings v.
+225 Jennings v.
 United States, 993 A.2d 1077, 1081 (D.C.
 2010).

-&lt;sup>239 Perez v.
+226 Perez v.
 United States, 968 A.2d 39, 102 (D.C.
 2009) (note that the defendant was guilty of second degree murder on an accomplice theory).

-&lt;sup>241 For example, consider a person who causes a fatal car crash by driving at extremely high speeds as he rushes his child, who has suffered a painful compound fracture, to a hospital.
+228 For example, consider a person who causes a fatal car crash by driving at extremely high speeds as he rushes his child, who has suffered a painful compound fracture, to a hospital.
 The actor's intent to seek medical care and to alleviate his child's pain may weigh against finding that he acted with extreme indifference to human life.

-&lt;sup>242 For example, consider a person who is habitually abused by her husband, who drives at extremely high speeds under threat of further abuse (insufficient to afford a duress defense) from her husband if she slows down.
-If that her ability to exercise a reasonable level of concern for legally protected interests.
+and (2) any individual or situational factors beyond the actor's control229 that precluded his or her ability to exercise a reasonable level of concern for legally protected interests.
 In cases where these factors negate a finding that the actor exhibited extreme indifference to human life, a fact finder may nonetheless find that the actor behaved recklessly, provided that the actor's conduct was clearly blameworthy.

-Under the hierarchical relationship of culpable mental states defined in RCC § 22E-206, a person who purposely or knowingly causes the death of another satisfies the culpable mental state required in paragraph (a)(1).
+Under the hierarchical relationship of culpable mental states defined in RCC § 22E-206, a person who purposely or knowingly causes the death of another satisfies the culpable mental state required in paragraph (a)(1).230